robb-j/chowchow-auth/README.md

 - `GET: /auth/google/request?mode=token`
 - `GET: /auth/google/callback?code=...&state=...`

-> Unless your set `endpointPrefix` when creating your AuthModule
+> Unless you set `endpointPrefix` when creating your AuthModule

 You will need to register your callback url against your credentials in the [Google console](https://console.developers.google.com/apis/credentials).